 Card networks like Mastercard acknowledge that identifying and preventing all fraudulent activity is unrealistic for most merchants.
 Mistakes can happen and, from time to time, a bad actor might slip through merchants’ defenses.

-Although preventing 100% of fraud may be unrealistic, the company still wants to minimize the number of incidents that occur on their network.
+Preventing 100% of fraud may be unrealistic.
+However, the company still wants to minimize the number of incidents that occur on their network.
 Their reputation is tied to the security and stability of card payments.
-Thus, allowing uncontrolled fraud on their network could damage their reputation and shake consumer confidence in payment card security over time.
+Thus, allowing uncontrolled fraud on their network could damage their reputation.
+It could shake consumer confidence in payment card security over time.

 The point of the Mastercard Excessive Fraud Merchant program is not to punish merchants.
-The EFM program has a two-fold purpose; first, it’s meant to provide negative reinforcement that will motivate merchants to keep fraud under control.
-Some merchants might argue that this is unnecessary, and that the merchant’s own self-interest would motivate them to mitigate fraud risk.
+The EFM program has a two-fold purpose.
+First, it’s meant to provide negative reinforcement that will motivate merchants to keep fraud under control.
+Some merchants might argue that this is unnecessary.
+They could say the merchant’s own self-interest would motivate them to mitigate fraud risk.
 This is where the second purpose comes in: identifying and removing bad actors from the Mastercard system.

 What are the EFM Fraud Thresholds & Fees?

 Fraud thresholds—and associated noncompliance penalties—are nothing new.
 Mastercard has had similar requirements in place for years.
 Other card networks like Visa also have programs outlining acceptable levels of fraud incidents.